nvanwijk-patrol/debuggingTest/README.md

 1. **API Route Errors:** The app may be incorrectly handling the API requests, leading to 404 errors or failed updates.
 2. **State Management Issues:** The application might not correctly handle state updates after form submissions.
 3. **Form Handling Errors:** The form may not correctly capture or submit the necessary data to update the product title.
-4. **UI Rendering Problems:** Some elements on the page may not display as expected due to CSS or rendering issues.

 ### Bonus Objective:
 - **Use Strong Typing:** Refactor the code to use strong typing features of TypeScript wherever applicable.
 This includes defining interfaces or types for API responses, form data, and other key parts of the application.